nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 * **sigt**: (signing time) MUST contain the signing time of the document as Unix time since epoch encoded as NumericValue.
 * **ver**: MUST contain the format version of the document as number.
 For this version of the format the version MUST be 1.
 * **prevs**: (previous documents) MUST contain the references (see section 3.2) of the preceding documents (see section 3.4).
+  When it's a root document the field SHALL NOT have any entries.

 The following headers MAY be present as protected headers (see section 3.4 for details):
 * **tid**: (timeline ID) MUST contain the reference to the document that started the timeline.